iamshaynez/enterprise-site/content/docs/ultimate-guides/203-business-architecture-concept.md

 ---
-title: "Chatper 2.3 - Concepts of Business Architecture"
+title: Chatper 2.3 - Concepts of Business Architecture
-description: "Explore key concepts of business architecture, including business capabilities, objects, motivation, strategy, and execution, in this comprehensive overview.
-Learn how internal and external drivers, vision, objectives, and KPIs shape business strategy and how the business model and execution plans translate into value creation and operational success."
+description: Explore key concepts of business architecture, including business capabilities, objects, motivation, strategy, and execution, in this comprehensive overview.
+Learn how internal and external drivers, vision, objectives, and KPIs shape business strategy and how the business model and execution plans translate into value creation and operational success.
-summary: "Explore key concepts of business architecture, including business capabilities, objects, motivation, strategy, and execution, in this comprehensive overview.
-Learn how internal and external drivers, vision, objectives, and KPIs shape business strategy and how the business model and execution plans translate into value creation and operational success."
+summary: Explore key concepts of business architecture, including business capabilities, objects, motivation, strategy, and execution, in this comprehensive overview.
+Learn how internal and external drivers, vision, objectives, and KPIs shape business strategy and how the business model and execution plans translate into value creation and operational success.
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 123
 toc: true
-seo:
-  title: "Chatper 2.3 - Business Capability Mapping Guide" # custom title (optional)
-  description: "Explore key concepts of business architecture, including business capabilities, objects, motivation, strategy, and execution, in this comprehensive overview.
-Learn how internal and external drivers, vision, objectives, and KPIs shape business strategy and how the business model and execution plans translate into value creation and operational success." # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+slug: chatper-23-concepts-of-business-architecture
 ---

 ## Concepts of Business Architecture